Nukien/ansible-nzedb/README.md

 > **Tmux settings**

 > Here you can add any specific settings for Tmux that you want.
-THe defaults here are fairly typical.
+The defaults here are fairly typical.
 Unfortunately the tmux table doesn't have a description or hint field, so you'll have to look at the main Tmux Settings page on your site.

 > **Custom settings**